thatgirldorian/Album-Download-Interactivity-with-JavaScript/README.md

 # Album-Download-Interactivity-with-JavaScript

 <h3>Function & Description:</h3>
-This is asmall JavaScript app that lets you download the albums you want and tells you how many albums you have now downloaded.
+This is a small JavaScript app that lets you download the albums you want and tells you how many albums you have now downloaded.

 This program will: